mosip/admin-services/api-test/README.md

 ## 6. **View Test Results**

    - After the tests are executed, you can view the detailed results in the `api-test\testng-report` directory.
+   - The report will have two sections:
+       - One section for pre-requisite APIs test cases.
+       - Another section for core test cases.

 ---